James O'Connor (Arizona politician): Electoral history

-In the news
+Comments on vaccines

-As reported by Business Insider on May 10, 2021, [a]n Arizona GOP official made unverified claims that COVID vaccine turns people into 'potted plants'.
-Commissioner Jim O'Connor parroted the unverified claims of an Idaho doctor, and told the Arizona Republic that "many people who have taken the shot, many thousands of people here in the US, are deceased.
+On May 10, 2021 Business Insider reported that O'Connor claimed that the covid vaccine turns people into "potted plants".
+O'Connor told the Arizona Republic that "many people who have taken the shot, many thousands of people here in the US, are deceased.
 And the deceased part is the good news.
 And please don't take that out of context."